DanTeegan/Automating_Pipeline_With_Containerisation-/README.md

 ## Automating Pipeline With Containerisation
 ## Insalling Jenkins on a EC2 instance.
+TEST JENKINS

 ##### First we must spin up a EC2 intances on AWS (T2-Micro).
 This will be our main jenkins instance.
 Set the security group inbound rules as follows (We will make adjustments to this later.